jgcfyidev/jgcfyi/content/5-Tools.md

 > ---   [Ethan
     Buchman](https://twitter.com/buchmanster/status/1466092508316905478)

-<mark> A healthy society is built on relationship, between people and to their
-home places over time.
-Our tools can either support or undermine this delicate balance. </mark>
+A healthy society is built on relationship, between people and to their home places over time.
+Our tools can either support or undermine this delicate balance.

 ---